kadimasum/Introducton_to_Shell_Scripting_workshop/README.md

 # Introducton To Shell Scripting Workshop
 ![EVENT_BANNER](/images/Introduction_to_shell_scripting.png)

+## Workshop Objectives
+1. You should understand what shell scripting means
+2. You should understand the history of shell scripting
+3. You should be able to collect user input and use it in your script
+4. You should be able to create an authentication program by the end of the workshop
+5. You should be able to create a basic calculator program

 ## I have written some articles to help you understand the basics of shell scripting.
 You can access them through the following links:
 1. Create your first shell script: [Link](https://lnkd.in/dhY-uwxm)
 2. Variables: [Link](https://lnkd.in/dBr6gZxZ)